The DOMINATE Entrepreneurial Summit Comes to the Tampa Bay Area

 The summit’s creator and CEO of Spartan Media, Jeremy Knauff, says the event was created to give entrepreneurs the competitive advantage they need to not just survive, but thrive in today’s fragile economic conditions.

 Knauff says, “History has shown us that while economic slowdowns may close doors for scared, hesitant, and rigid entrepreneurs, they also unlock massive opportunities for the bold.
 Every single previous recession gave rise to industry leaders who reshaped entire markets, and today’s fragile and declining economy offers the same opportunities for those willing to think bigger, move faster, and dominate their space.”
-He explains, “In order to capitalize on these opportunities, entrepreneurs need to know what strategies are working today, as well as the tools, platforms, and resources that will give them a competitive advantage.
-They also need to make the right connections.”
+He explains, “In order to capitalize on these opportunities, entrepreneurs need to know what strategies are working today, as well as the tools, platforms, and resources that will give them a competitive advantage.”

 This is exactly what the DOMINATE Entrepreneurial Summit was created to provide.